Wppopqpu/OmniMatrices/README.md

 # OmniMatrices
-WARNING: this library is developed by a middle scholl student still work in progress
+WARNING: this library is developed by a middle school student still work in progress

 A ***useless*** library supports matrices.